potassco/pddl-instances/ipc-2000/README.md

 In the case that a domain existed both with typing information and without, the version *without* typing information was omitted.

+The [slides with the results][3] mention another version of the *elevator* problem (with an additional constraint).
+However, these instances are apparently not contained in the official benchmark instance archive.

 ## Modifications

 * renamed problem domains and instances for consistency